The paradigm of warm quintessential inflation and spontaneous baryogenesis: Spontaneous Baryogenesis

 where, $J^0=\Delta n =n_b-n_{\bar{b}}$ is the net baryon number density.
 It has been argued \cite{Cohen:1988kt} that the coefficient of $\Delta n=n_b-n_{\bar{b}}$ in this case, shifts the energy of baryons and anti-baryon relative to each other, so $ \frac{\lambda'}{M}\dot \phi$ can be interpreted as an effective chemical potential for baryon numbers if $\dot \phi$ varies slowly.
 Then in thermal equilibrium, in the presence of $B$ violating interactions,

 where $\bar{g}$ is the internal degrees of freedom for baryons.
+The third Sakharov condition for baryogenesis, namely, departure from thermal equilibrium, is relaxed in spontaneous baryogenesis because the time variation of $\phi$ provides a dynamical breaking of CPT (see Sec.
+6.9 of \cite{Kolb:1990vq}, for more detail).

-More recently it has been argued \cite{Arbuzova:2016spc,Dasgupta:2018eha} that the chemical potential of $\dot{\phi}$ is not correct.
+More recently it has been argued \cite{Arbuzova:2016spc,Dasgupta:2018eha} that the chemical potential interpretation of $\dot{\phi}$ is not correct.
 However, a net baryon asymmetry is generated~$(\propto \frac{\lambda'}{M}\dot \phi T^2)$ in such scenario with an $\mathcal{O}(1)$ proportionality constant that depends on the model and the interaction of the baryons.
 Therefore, we use the expression given in Eq.~(\ref{deln}) as an approximate expression for baryon asymmetry generated in thermal equilibrium in the presence of slowly varying $\dot{\phi}$.

 The baryon production freezes when the process of non-conservation of baryon current falls out of equilibrium compared to the Hubble expansion.
 If the freeze-out occurs at temperature $T_F$, we have the freeze-out condition ($\Gamma_B (T_F)\approx H (T_F)$).
 Beyond this time, interaction rate $\Gamma_B$( for baryon number violating process) can no longer cope with the Hubble expansion of the Universe ($\Gamma_B< H$).